Tory Harrison

-Tory Harrison (born December 13, 1987) is an American football running back who is currently a free agent.
+Tory Harrison (born December 13, 1987) is an American former football running back.
 He played his college football at the University of Southern Mississippi.

-Early years
+Early life

 Born to Linda Tanner (Harrison), Harrison grew up in Leesburg, Florida, and played high school football at Leesburg High School.
 Without the help of his parents, Harrison was raised by his aunt.
 Harrison also has three other siblings.
 Harrison was also a member of the basketball and track and field teams.
 He was named a Florida 4A All-State player in 2005.

 College career

 Harrison played college football as a running back for the Southern Miss Golden Eagles football team from 2006 to 2009.

-Professional football
+Professional career

-After going undrafted in the 2010 NFL Draft, Harrison signed as an undrafted free agent with the Green Bay Packers.
+After going undrafted in the 2010 NFL draft, Harrison signed as an undrafted free agent with the Green Bay Packers.
 Following his release from the Packers, Harrison signed with the Hartford Colonials of the United Football League.
 In 2012, Harrison signed with the Indoor Football League's Omaha Beef.
 On April 3, 2017, Harrison was released by the Stampeders.